metrorailings/OwlBlog/content/posts/postseason-review-titans.md

 ### Does the defense feature at least one elite player in its backfield?

 I would lean no here.
 Kevin Byard is the only defensive back from that bunch giving me pause here.

+***

+## PROGNOSIS

+An elite quarterback and a good offensive mind aren't enough to win consistently in these playoffs, let alone against the best coached team in the league in the Patriots.
+I expect an early death for these Titans in the Wild Card round.